 It features a three-layer design that combines high- and low-density foams for a soft medium-firm feel.
 Essentially, the gentle outer layers of foam comfortably cradle the head and neck, while the firm inner layer works as the support system.

 Why It’s Good For Back Sleepers

-Not to mention, it’s one of the most breathable foam pillows I’ve ever tested.
+Not to mention, it’s one of the most breathable foam pillows we’ve ever tested.
 Though it doesn’t feel cool to the touch, each layer of foam is ventilated with dozens of tiny channels.
 This promotes a ton of airflow through the pillow and makes for a cooler snooze.
-Plus, the cover fabric is made from a moisture-wicking blend of Spandex and polyester to help you stave off those night sweats.
+Plus, the cover fabric is made from a moisture-wicking blend of spandex and polyester to help you stave off those night sweats.

 Price: $89–$$119, with a 100-night trial period.

 Perfect For: Back sleepers looking for a cozy, breathable, and balanced pillow!